arturomoncadatorres/deepsurvk/README.md

 * Designed with data as pandas DataFrames in mind
 * Visualization tools for the most common plots for fast and easy exploration and prototyping
 * Treatment recommender
-* (Basic) parameter optimization using grid search
+* (Basic) hyperparameter optimization using grid and randomized search

 ## :bookmark_tabs: Documentation
 You can find the complete package's documentation [here](https://deepsurvk.readthedocs.io).